Feyerabend/ABC80/abc802/CPM.md

 Dataindustrier AB, alternatively called DIAB AB later, started by Karlsson in 1971, became one of Swedens primary designer for microcomputers.
 No other company nationally made such a success in this market with their own design.
-Lars Karlsson left Sweden for USA in 1983, to focus on Data Board 4680, and also then sold shares of the company he once started.
+Lars Karlsson left Sweden for USA in 1983, to focus on Data Board 4680 and the future, but also then sold shares of the company he once started.

 [^diab]: https://sv.wikipedia.org/wiki/Dataindustrier_AB
 [^bus]: https://en.wikipedia.org/wiki/Bus_(computing)